msveshnikov/midimaker/docs/marketing_strategy.md

         *   The workings of the `music.py` script and MIDI conversion process.
         *   Future development plans and technical challenges.
 *   **"Music for Your Project" Content Campaign (Content Creators):**
-    *   **Goal:**  Target content creators and demonstrate the practical application of AutoMusic Generator for their needs.
+    *   **Goal:**  Target content creators and demonstrate the practical application of MidiMaker Generator for their needs.
     *   **Activities:**
         *   Create demo videos showcasing how to generate music for different types of content (video game soundtracks, podcast intros, YouTube background music).
-        *   Offer free MIDI tracks generated by AutoMusic Generator for content creators to use in their projects (with attribution).
+        *   Offer free MIDI tracks generated by MidiMaker Generator for content creators to use in their projects (with attribution).
         *   Reach out to content creator communities and forums to promote the tool.

 ## 5. Metrics & KPIs